 In vivo gene transfer with AAV vectors

 - No. of pages:

 Domenico Ribatti was born in Andria, Italy, on December 27, 1956.
 He was awarded his M.D. degree on October 1981.
 His present position is full professor of Human Anatomy at the University of Bari Medical School, Italy.
 Domenico Ribatti is author 8 monographs.
 History of research on tumor angiogenesis, Springer, 2009.
 The chick embryo chorioallantoic membrane in the study of angiogenesis and metastases, Springer, 2010.
 Protagonists of medicine, Springer, 2010.
 Mast cells and tumours.
 From biology to clinic (in collaboration with E. Crivellato) Springer, 2011.
 Morphofunctional aspects of tumor microcirculation, Springer, 2012.
 Angiogenesis and anti-angiogenesis in hematological malignancies, Springer, 2014.
 Development of immunological competence, Springer, 2016.
 The role of microenvironment in the control of tumor angiogenesis, Springer,2016.

-Department of Basic Medical Sciences, Neurosciences and Sensory Organs, University of Bari Medical School, Bari, Italy
+Department of Basic Biomedical Sciences, Neurosciences and Sensory Organs, Section of Human Anatomy and Histology, University of Bari Medical School, Bari, Italy